Program Name: Adult Education

-Free classes designed to help participants to acquire the skills and credentials they need to achieve economic self-sufficency and engage meaningfully in their communities in their roles as workers, parents, and community members.
+All classes are offered free of charge.
+Classes are designed to help participants to acquire the skills and credentials they need to achieve economic self-sufficiency and engage meaningfully in their communities in their roles as workers, parents, and community members.

-Classes are designed to improve skills in reading, writing, math, and computer literacy.
-There are three levels of adult basic education classes, from beginning literacy through GED preparation.
+Classes are designed to improve skills in reading, writing, math and computer literacy in order to better equip students for college, vocational training or the workforce.
+There are three levels of adult basic education classes, from beginning literacy through preparation for high school equivalency.
 These classes meet three to four mornings per week.
-The counselor assists individuals in locating a GED test center upon completion and helps them identify their next steps to employment, college, or vacational training.
+The Education and Career Advisor assists individuals to develop an Education and Career Plan and helps them identify their next steps to college, vocational training, or employment.

 English for Speakers of Other Languages (ESOL):

-Classes are designed to improve students' reading, writing and oral proficiency in English.
+Classes are designed to improve students' speaking, listening, reading and writing proficiency in English.
 There are four levels of classes, each of which meets two evenings per week.

 All Adult Education Classes Include:

 - Computer literacy instruction integrated into all classes